Gillies Range Road, various locations, improve safety

 - A vehicle activated sign has been installed to remind motorists of the posted speed limit.

-- Assessing the safety of pullover bays along the range section with respect to compliance with design standards and the safety of road users.
+- Safety assessments of pullover bays have been completed to ensure compliance with design standards and enhance road user safety.

 Top of the range to Yungaburra

-- Widening several sections of Gillies Range Road with wide centre line treatments.
+- Widening of several sections of Gillies Range Road with wide centre line treatments.

 - Total investment